graphql/graphql-http/docs/modules/use_fetch.md

 ▸ **createHandler**<`Context`\>(`options`, `reqCtx?`): (`req`: `Request`) => `Promise`<`Response`\>

-Create a GraphQL over HTTP Protocol compliant request handler for a fetch environment like Deno, Bun, CloudFlare Workers, Lambdas, etc.
+Create a GraphQL over HTTP spec compliant request handler for a fetch environment like Deno, Bun, CloudFlare Workers, Lambdas, etc.

 You can use [@whatwg-node/server](https://github.com/ardatan/whatwg-node/tree/master/packages/server) to create a server adapter and